JaredReisinger/order-fetcher/README.md

 ### About column filtering

 The various `--omit...` and `--include` options control whether columns are included or omitted in the output.
 As a rule of thumb, columns are included for CSV file output for consistency across invocations, and the `--omit-...` options are enabled by default for screen output to reduce line-wrapping.
-If you need to _not_ omit columns for screen output, you can prefixthe option with `no`, as in `--no-omit-identical`.
+If you need to _not_ omit columns for screen output, you can prefix the option with `no`, as in `--no-omit-identical`.

 If the `--omit-...` options are too coarse, you can enable or disable individual columns using the `--include` and `--omit` options, or for complete control use the `--columns` option to specify _exactly_ what columns you want displayed and in what order they will appear.
-Using `--list-columns` will list all of the column names available.
+Using `--list-columns` will list all of the columns present in a given set of items.
 Do note that unless you use `--columns` to specify an exact set, the following columns are _always_ included: "order#", "date", "name", "email", "qty", and "total".

 ### Examples